histcounts2 — Count paired observations in 2-D histogram bins in MATLAB and RunMat.

 NaNin either coordinate are ignored.
 Infinite values participate when the chosen edges include them.

-How RunMat runs histcounts2 on the GPU
+Does RunMat run histcounts2 on the GPU?

 When either input is a gpuArray, RunMat gathers the samples back to host memory, performs the reference CPU implementation, and returns dense CPU tensors for the histogram and edges.
 The acceleration layer exposes a histcounts2 provider hook; once kernels land, the runtime will automatically keep residency on the GPU and skip gathering.
 The builtin is registered as a sink, so fusion plans flush GPU residency before histogramming and the current implementation always yields host-resident outputs.